eriklumbela/get-azure-boards-workitems-for-month/README.md

 ## Prerequisites:
 - `Node.js` installed on your machine.
 - Install dependencies using `npm install`.
-- Replace the placeholders in the `app.js` script with your Azure DevOps organization, project, team, email, and Personal Access Token.

 ## How to run:
+1. Replace the placeholders in the `app.js` script with your Azure DevOps organization, project, team, email, and Personal Access Token.
+2. In `app.js` set the `targetMonth` variable to desired month
-- Run the script using `node app.js`. or `npm start`
+3. Run the script using `node app.js`. or `npm start`